Mindbowser/co-pilot/extensions/intellij/CONTRIBUTING.md

 ### Accessing files in the `.continue` directory

-When running the `Start Core Dev Server` task, we set the location of your Continue directory to `./extensions/.continue-debug`.
+When running the `Start Core Dev Server` task, we set the location of your Epico Pilot directory to `./extensions/.continue-debug`.
 This is to allow for changes to your `config.json` and other files during development, without affecting your actual configuration.

 ### Viewing logs

-When using the `Run Continue` task, we automatically tail both prompt logs and IDE logs.
+When using the `Run Epico Pilot` task, we automatically tail both prompt logs and IDE logs.

 ### Reloading changes